 The new evaluation requirements include opportunities for reflection, review, professional development and growth.
 S.B.
 10-191 requirements include:

-- Annual evaluations for all principals/assistant principals, teachers and specialized service providers
+- Annual evaluations for all principals/assistant principals, teachers and specialized service professionals

-- Evaluation based on statewide Quality Standards defining what it means to be an effective teacher or principal; the professional practice Quality Standards account for half of an educator's annual evaluation
+- Evaluation based on statewide Quality Standards defining what it means to be an effective teacher, principal or specialized service professional; the professional practice Quality Standards account for half of an educator's annual evaluation

-- The other half of an educator's annual evaluation is based on the Quality Standard that measures student learning over time
+- The other half of an educator's annual evaluation is based on the Quality Standard that measures student learning/outcomes over time

-- Non-probationary status (tenure) is earned after three consecutive years of demonstrated effectiveness
+- Non-probationary status is earned after three consecutive years of demonstrated effectiveness

-- Non-probationary status is lost after two consecutive years of ineffective ratings
+- Non-probationary status is lost after two consecutive years of less than effective ratings

-All Colorado districts and BOCES must implement an evaluation system that aligns with the teacher and principal Quality Standards and the State Board Rules by July 2013.
+As of July 2013, all Colorado districts and BOCES must have implemented an evaluation system that aligns with the educator quality standards and the State Board Rules.